jonverg/354LiteratureReview/README.md

 2. Efficient Memory Management: C++ with CUDA provides fine-grained control over memory allocation, transfers, and synchronization, reducing bottlenecks and maximizing GPU utilization.
 3. Data Parallelism and Scalability: CUDA facilitates multi-GPU setups and supports data parallelism, model parallelism, and distributed training, enabling the scalable fine-tuning of LLMs.

+C++ is a low-level programming language that provides direct access to hardware resources, such as memory and processors.
+For GPU programming, this control is crucial because it allows developers to manage memory, define data structures, and optimize execution at a granular level.
+CUDA programs require precise control over how data is transferred between the CPU (host) and GPU (device), how memory is allocated on the GPU, and how GPU threads are managed.
+C++ provides the necessary constructs (like pointers, direct memory management, and bitwise operations) to handle these low-level tasks efficiently, making it the ideal choice for writing high-performance GPU code.

+C++ is known for its high performance due to its compiled nature and minimal runtime overhead.
+Unlike interpreted or managed languages like Python or Java, C++ compiles directly to machine code, which can be executed directly by the GPU hardware.
+This compilation process allows for optimizations that significantly reduce execution time and memory usage.
+In CUDA programming, where performance is the key focus, C++’s ability to produce highly optimized machine code translates to faster execution of parallel algorithms on GPUs, making it a natural fit for CUDA.

+Additionally, C++ is an object-oriented language, which provides additional abstraction features like classes, inheritance, and polymorphism.
+These features allow for better organization of large-scale projects and make code more modular, maintainable, and reusable.
+In CUDA programming, object-oriented features in C++ can be used to design more complex GPU algorithms and data structures.
+For example, developers can create GPU-accelerated classes that encapsulate data and methods for specific computations.
+This makes C++ more versatile than pure C for writing CUDA programs, as it supports both low-level programming for performance-critical sections and high-level abstractions for better code organization.

 ## Challenges in Integrating CUDA-Based C++ with Python

 Despite the benefits, several challenges arise when integrating CUDA-based C++ code with Python: